 Academic advising takes place at various locations throughout Monmouth University, including:

 - All first-year students are advised in the First Year Advising Office in the Center for Student Success (CSS).

 - Sophomore undeclared students are advised in the Undeclared Services area of the CSS until completion of 58 credits.

 - Sophomores, juniors, and seniors with declared majors are advised within their respective academic departments.

-- Career planning and advising begins in the first year of a student’s arrival at Monmouth University, coordinated in the CSS by the First Year Advising Office, Undeclared Services, and the Career Services office.
-Career Services are available to all Monmouth University students and alumni.
+- Career planning and advising begins in the first year of a student’s arrival at Monmouth University, coordinated in the CSS by the First Year Advising Office, Undeclared Services, and the Career Development office.
+Career services are available to all Monmouth University students and alumni.

 8:45 a.m. – 5 p.m.

 Rebecca Stafford Student Center, Lower Level